michellab/SireUnitTests/unittests/README.md

-A directroy to contain all of the unit tests
+A directory to contain all of the unit tests